Table of Contents

 - Snoring or mouth breathing

-It is essential to understand these causes and symptoms in order to recognize and treat nasal polyps effectively.
+It is essential to understand these causes and symptoms to recognize and treat nasal polyps effectively.

 Challenges with Conventional Treatments for Nasal Polyps

-Surgery is advised in cases of more severe instances, but it does not guarantee a permanent solution.
-Polyps can recur in months or years following the procedure.
-Most individuals are also afraid of surgery and attempt to evade it.
+Surgery is advised in more severe instances, but it does not guarantee a permanent solution, as polyps can recur.
 Surgery also has the usual risks associated with infection, bleeding, and the requirement for recovery time.

 How Red Light Therapy Helps in Nasal Polyp Reduction